Botany

 Ripened fibrous outer layer of the palm fruit can be eaten raw, boiled, or roasted.

-The fruit's yellow viscous fluid is made into various sweet dishes.
+The fruit's yellow viscous fluid is made into various sweet dishes, jams, and cordials.

 Folkloric